-- Digital pre-production skills - Creating digital graphics - Creating a digital video sequence - Developing digital games - US film comparative study (e.g. Raiders Of The Lost Ark, Grease, Rear Window, Ferris Bueller's Day Off) - Key developments in film and film technology - US independent film (e.g. Little Miss Sunshine, Juno, The Hurt Locker) - Global English/non-English language film (e.g. Slumdog Millionaire, District 9, Spirited Away, Let The Right One In) - Contemporary UK film (e.g. Attack The Block, Skyfall) - · Im extract production (coursework, screenplay or video production)
+- Digital pre-production skills - Creating digital graphics - Creating a digital animation - Developing digital games - US film comparative study (e.g. Raiders Of The Lost Ark, Grease, Rear Window, Ferris Bueller's Day Off) - Key developments in film and film technology - US independent film (e.g. Little Miss Sunshine, Juno, The Hurt Locker) - Global English/non-English language film (e.g. Slumdog Millionaire, District 9, Spirited Away, Let The Right One In) - Contemporary UK film (e.g. Attack The Block, Skyfall) - Film extract production [coursework] (screenplay or video production)

 In Year 9, all students will begin on the same pathway.
 This is a foundation course designed to give students the skills they need for both subjects and to allow students to have a full year of actually doing the course to decide which pathway and learning style is right for them.

-As part of the Year 9 parents' evening process, teachers and parents will discuss the progress of students and which pathway might give them the best opportunities to succeed:
+As part of the Year 9 Parents' Evening process, teachers and parents will discuss the progress of students and which pathway might give them the best opportunities to succeed.

-- Media production pathway This course will involve students in a motivating and hands on approach to learning about media production.
-It is an OCR level 2 vocational qualification (fully accredited; GCSE equivalent) which consists of 75% coursework and 25% exam. - Film pathway This course will introduce students to a wide variety of domestic and international cinematic experiences and some of the developments in the history of film and film technology.
-It is a GCSE qualification (fully accredited; level 2 equivalent) which consists of 30% coursework and 70% exam (two exams).
+Media Production pathway - This course will involve students in a motivating and hands on

+- approach to learning about media production.
+It is an OCR Level 2 vocational qualification (fully accredited; GCSE equivalent) which consists of 60% coursework and 40% exam. - Film pathway This course will introduce students to a wide variety of domestic and international cinematic experiences and some of the developments in the history of film and film technology.
+It is a GCSE qualification (fully accredited; Level 2 equivalent) which consists of 30% coursework and 70% exam (2 exams).

-- Media production pathway: The OCR Creative iMedia course consists of three long projectbased units and one 1 hour 15 minute exam.
+- Media production pathway: The OCR Creative iMedia course consists of three long project-based units and one 1 hour 15 minute exam.
 The units will be in: Creating Digital Graphics (Photoshop), Creating a Digital Video Sequence (Premiere) and Developing Digital Games (Unity, with Maya).
 From Year 10 onwards students will spend approximately half a year on each unit and will be assessed at the end through controlled assessments set by the exam board. - Film pathway: Students will take an analytical approach to British, American and international film.
 Assessment will be through two 1 hour 30 minute exams (70%) and one piece of film production, including an evaluative analysis (30%).